Notes on the AIP Conference Proceedings templates

 Standard 8.5 x 11 templates

 These are now our standard templates and must be used for all future AIP Conference Proceedings volumes.
-Both ZIP packages contain the single-column and double-column 8.5 x 11 templates.
+Please note that double-column templates are no longer supported and we ask all authors to prepare their article in single-column format only.

 What do you need to do?